 SSDs are gradually stealing the market of HDDs.
-A lot of debates and confusions are going on the topic how to maximize SSD performance and increase SSD life.
-Most of the new Solid State Drive buyers are coming from Hard Disk Drive world.
+A lot of debates and confusions are going on the topic of how to maximize SSD performance and increase SSD life span.
+Most of the new Solid State Drive buyers are coming from the Hard Disk Drive world.
 These switching users like to follow the same maintenance steps for their new Solid State Drives.
 Unfortunately, if you follow the same maintenance tips for your new SSD, it’ll end up with a wrong outcome and may lead to your SSD’s early death.

-In fact, there is some conflicting information about SSD and HDD concerning maintenance and life cycle.
-For example, we used to do frequent defragmentation on your HDD to improve the performance.
-But if you do the same with your SSD, that will cause to degrade the lifespan of your SSD.
+There are some conflicting theories about SSD and HDD concerning maintenance and life cycle.
+For example, we used to do frequent defragmentation on your HDD to improve its performance.
+But if you do the same with your SSD, that will cause it to degrade the lifespan of your SSD.
 Even though most of these tips are still going through heated discussions, I tried my best to explain all these conflicts without digging too deep into technical aspects.

-1, Upgrade SSD Firmware Before Start
+Upgrading SSD Firmware Before Starting

-2, Don’t Defrag SSD
+Do Not Defrag SSD

-In case of SSDs, there are no mechanical spinning parts to read or write data.
+In the case of SSDs, there are no mechanical spinning parts to read or write data.
 SSDs are working with logical circuits based on electrical pulses to read and write data in and out.
-SSDs are saving the data as blocks and it can read the blocks anywhere in the drive with same time whether it is scattered or not.
+SSDs are saving the data as blocks, and it can read the blocks anywhere in the drive with same time whether it is scattered or not.

 Before I answer this question, we should know what TRIM is.
 A Trim command (commonly typeset as TRIM) allows an operating system to inform a solid-state drive (SSD) which blocks of data are no longer considered in use and can be wiped internally.
 Trim was introduced soon after SSDs were introduced.
 (Wikipedia)

 But the modern SSDs are coming with their Garbage Collection Mechanism.
-It can do its garbage collection automatically during the drive in idle mode.
-In these drives, the firmware is capable of taking care the TRIM inside the drive itself.
-In addition to this, If you have latest MAC or Windows OS, then the OS will take care TRIM itself, and you don’t need to worry about it.
+It can do its garbage collection automatically during the drive idle mode.
+In these drives, the firmware is capable of taking care of the TRIM inside the drive itself.
+In addition to this, If you have the latest MAC or Windows OS, then the OS will take care of TRIM itself, and you don’t need to worry about it.

 SSDs are working with TRIM support either from OS or firmware.
-In SSD, when you delete, the OS or firmware will force the SSD to delete the data with TRIM command and the data will be deleted completely and can’t be recovered.
+In SSD, when you delete, the OS or firmware it will force the SSD to delete the data with the TRIM command and the data will be deleted entirely and can’t be recovered.
 If you use any wiping software on SSD, it is going to degrade your SSD life since the wiping software is going to write your SSD’s empty space with 1s and 0s and consume a full write cycle to accomplish this.

-5, Don’t Fill SSD in Full Capacity
+Do Not Fill SSD To Full Capacity

-6, Don’t Use SSD with Large Files
+Do Not Use SSD with Large Files

 It is not ideal to use your SSD for your large media files such as movie files and other media files.
 Since every writing matter to SSD life and especially larger files cause to quickly consume your writing cycle quota that ends up SSD life early.

-7, Disable Hibernation in Windows
+Disable Hibernation in Windows

 Windows creates a file and writes entire OS memory into that file in every time you hibernate.
-When you have SSD to write this file, it can be an overburden for your SSD and degrade the life.
+When you have SSD to write this file, it can be an overburden for your SSD and degrade life.

 The above list we covered most of the important things you need to take care with your SSDs.
-But here are few more tips that worth mentioning.
+But here are a few more tips that worth mentioning.

-a, Let HDD handle Temp Files, Not SSD
+Let HDD Handle Temp Files, Not SSD

-b, No Pagefile to SSD.
+No Pagefile to SSD.

-SSD drives are very fast and it does not need any indexing to find files like conventional HDD.
+SSD drives are very fast, and it does not need any indexing to find files like conventional HDD.

 The best approach is to keep SSD to install for your Operating system and Applications that you frequently use.
 If you have a laptop or desktop PC with both SSD and HDD drives, set your HDD as a secondary drive and save your large size files and media files into HDD drive instead of SSD.